All Episodes

 Why is that?

-Is there a connection to a business or an industry being heavily unionized and the industry being in the toilet?
+Is there a connection to a business or an industry being heavily unionized and the industry being in a toilet?

-You cannot blame United's workers for the state of the auto industry.
+You cannot blame Unionized workers for the state of the auto industry.

 That was pure mismanagement, not the least of which is continuing to refuse to have a single-payer Medicare for all health care system, which would have relieved tens of billions of dollars of health care costs from the auto industry and the steel industry.

-The problem of much of the industry in America, the industries you're talking about has nothing to do with wages, nothing to do with union workers.
+The problem of much of the industry in America, the industries that you're talking about, has nothing to do with wages, nothing to do with union workers.

 What are you talking about?

-The auto's had all those legacy costs in place.
+The auto has had all those legacy costs in place.

 They're paying people who are putting their feet up and just relaxing at home on the sofa.